-Figure 6.1 - 2016 Measure B allocation to expenditure process.
+Figure 7.1 - 2016 Measure B allocation to expenditure process.

-Figure 6.1 illustrates the general three-step distribution process of 2016 Measure B funds, from allocation to expenditure.
-The process begins with the VTA Board of Directors' approval of the Program Category allocations - this part of the process is done on a biennial basis, or every two years, in conjunction with VTA's budget cycle.
-Formula-based programs such as Local Streets and Roads and Bicycle & Pedestrian Education Encouragement, will have allocations that are further broken down to the 15 cities and the County.
-For example, the Local Streets and Road Program Category allocation is disbursed to each city using a population-based formula and to the County based on the County's road and expressway lane mileage.
+Figure 7.1 illustrates the general three-step distribution process of 2016 Measure B funds, from allocation to expenditure.
+The process begins with the VTA Board of Directors' approval of the program category allocations - this part of the process is done on a biennial basis, or every two years, in conjunction with VTA's budget cycle.
+Formula-based programs such as Local Streets and

+Roads and Bicycle & Pedestrian Education and Encouragement, will have allocations that are further broken down to the 15 cities and the County.
+For example, the Local Streets and Road program category allocation is disbursed to each city using a population-based formula and to the County based on the County's road and expressway lane mileage.

 Following the allocation(s) of 2016 Measure B funds, funding agreements must be executed for grantees to access the funds.
 Grantees are agencies that receive 2016 Measure B funds for projects.
-They include 15 cities, Santa Clara County, Caltrain and VTA.
+They include the 15 cities in Santa Clara County, the County of Santa Clara, Caltrain and VTA.
 After the successful execution of the agreements, Grantees may begin invoicing VTA for work completed on 2016 Measure B projects - VTA will then reimburse the Grantee for eligible costs, resulting in an expenditure.

-6.2 Allocation and Expenditure by Program Category
+7.2 Allocation and Expenditure by Program Category